-| The explosion on March 8th 1966 which brought Nelson crashing to the ground was carried out under cover of darkness by a rogue Republican element with demolitions expertise.
-Timed explosive devices were planted within the pillar and the 13ft high statue of Horatio Nelson which had gazed over Dublin's main thoroughfare since 1808 was blown clear of the column.
+The March 8th 1966 explosion which brought Nelson's column crashing to the ground was carried out under cover of darkness by a rogue Republican element with demolitions expertise.
+Timed explosive devices were planted within Nelson's pillar and the 13ft high statue of Horatio Nelson which gazed over Dublin's main thoroughfare since 1808 was blown clear of the column.
 Other than the damage to the pillar & Lord Nelson, no injuries were reported.
-During the subsequent clean-up operations the remaining column was dynamited by the Irish Army to demolish it. |
+During the subsequent clean-up operations the Irish Army dynamited the remaining column to demolish it.
+The area was subsequently a parking area for CIE Dublin buses & colloquially known as Nelsons patch. |

-![]() Nelson's pillar, Dublin Photographic print for sale online. |
+![]() Nelson's pillar, Dublin city. |

-The base of Nelson's Pillar after an explosion dislodged the statue from its central position in O'Connell Street Dublin, in the early hours of March 8th 1966. |
+Dublin Corporation workmen removing debris at base of Nelson's Pillar after an explosion dislodged the statue from its central position on O'Connell Street Dublin, in the early hours of March 8th 1966.

 |